johhiq/hass-pollenpulsen/readme.md

 ## Features

 - Real-time pollen forecasts for all Swedish regions
-- Detailed national forecast with pollen distribution maps
+- Comprehensive forecast data including all pollen types
-- Individual sensors for each pollen type
-- Configurable update intervals
+- Configurable update interval
-- Supports both regional and national forecasts
 - Available in Swedish and English

 ## Installation